sparkflows/sparkflows-docs/docs/installation/configuration/configuring-https-fire.rst

 Configuring HTTPS for Fire
 ==========================

 Fire server can listen on HTTPS.
-Fire Server comes with a pre-configured keystore.
+Fire server comes with a pre-configured Keystore.

-Below are the steps for configuring Fire with your keystore and certificates.
+Below are the steps for configuring Fire with your Keystore and certificates:

 Generate a Keystore
 -------------------